Lipschitz homotopy convergence of Alexandrov spaces II: Second proof of Theorem

-By the choice of $p_j$, any $\epsilon$-ball in $M$ is contained in some $B(p_j,2\epsilon)$.
-Furthermore, the $C$-doubling condition implies that $\mathcal N$ has uniformly bounded local finiteness.
+Since $\{p_j\}_j$ is a maximal $\epsilon/2$-discrete set, any $\epsilon$-ball in $M$ is contained in some $B(p_j,2\epsilon)$.
+Furthermore, the local $C$-doubling condition implies that $\mathcal N$ has uniform local finiteness.
 In other words, this covering still satisfies the conditions (1) and (2) of Theorem \ref{thm:good} (but not (3)).

 In this subsection we prove